 A specific cooking technique is used for a dish to be called “Paella”.
 Besides using a short grain, pearl like rice, paella must be cooked in the traditional shallow, flat bottomed pan.
 The ingredients, once added, should not be disturbed, allowing the delicacy known as “socarrat,” or crispy bottom rice layer, to form.

-C. It’s versatille
+C. It’s versatile

 Paella is all about the rice, so whatever else you choose to add is up to you.
-A traditional Valencian pella is made with chicken, rabbit and white beans, but there are seafood paellas or even vegetable paellas.
+A traditional Valencian paella is made with chicken, rabbit and white beans, but there are seafood paellas or even vegetable paellas.
 The choice of ingredients is entirely your choice, so grab a paella pan and experiment!

-How To Celebrate National Spanish Paella Day
+How to Celebrate National Spanish Paella Day

 1. Take a Paella class